isabelcabezasm/OOT/WriteUP_OceanOfThingsV17.05.01.md

 Heading (degrees)

-Halyard this is the result we want to calculate.
+Halyard: this is the label column we want to predict.

 ![](media/3e2272229ca04be4970a8e969603f9ed.png)

 <https://msdn.microsoft.com/library/en-us/Dn905978.aspx>

-We built several lineal regression algorithms to compare them:
+We tested several regression algorithms to compare them:

 ![](media/ad6e48d1a007f95b14e5ca0fd658df16.png)

-We add another aproximation method in the Linear Regression.
+We added another aproximation method in the Linear Regression.
 In the first one, we use least squares and in the other one, gradient descent:

 ![](media/bf6ac20d104eea5e05fe6115283c452b.png)

 ![](media/e92e9fd6f62c08c5f184036d97e91895.png)

-We tried several regression algorithms to compare their precision:
+Then we compared the precision of both models:

 ![](media/3eafecddfb3de3bf27cddf461466c9b9.png)